ellakoa/postcard-poem/content/posts/rose-castles.md

   where tall houses lean and tightly meet
   The area is steeped in villainous mystery
   And awash with a colourful nautical history
-  There are 2 castles built in the shape of a rose
+  Two castles built in the shape of a rose
   A memorial bandstand where music flows
-  Fishing boats sit atop the shingle beach under vast skies that dominate this most easterly reach The town once punished and harshly plundered Lovingly nurtured, delightful and cultured.
+  Fishing boats sit atop the shingle beach under vast skies that dominate this most easterly reach
+  The town once punished and
+  harshly plundered
+  Lovingly nurtured, delightful and cultured.
 alignPoemLeft: false
 address: |